Music on Main FAQ’s

 Where and what time is the road closed?

-Main Street in between Merrimon and Brown will be closed from 12pm – 10pm.
-The intersection of Merrimon and Main will be open all day when travelling on North Main only.
+Main Street in between Merrimon and Brown will be closed from 11am – 12pm.
+The intersection of Merrimon and Main will be open all day when traveling on North Main only.

 Is there something to eat?

 Yes!
-A Food Court will be located in the Prescription Pad parking lot and will have food for purchase from Twisted Laurel, The Shoppe at the Prescription Pad, and the *New* Salt Face Mule (opening this summer!).
+A Food Lounge will be located in the Prescription Pad parking lot and will have a hotdog stand.

-In addition, you can dine in or take out from Twisted Laurel, Maggie B’s and Main Street Grill within the Music on Main Space, and The Shoppe will be scooping their ice cream all night.
-Within two blocks you can find food at Glass Onion, Eluvium, and Blue Mountain Pizza.
-PS – Blue Mountain Pizza will be selling pizza by the slice!
+In addition, you can dine in or take out from Twisted Laurel, Maggie B’s and Lev & Lulu’s within the Music on Main space, and The Shoppe will be scooping their ice cream all night.
+Within two blocks you can find food at Glass Onion Tavern, Eluvium, and Blue Mountain Pizza.

-You’re also welcome to bring a cooler – but please no alcoholic beverages or glass.
+You’re welcome to bring a cooler – but NO outside alcoholic beverages or glass.

 Who organizes Music on Main?